Borda/pyBPDL/README.md

 ### Binary Pattern Dictionary Learning

 We run just our method on both synthetic/real images using `run_experiment_apd_bpdl.py` where each configuration have several runs in debug mode
- (saving more log information and also exporting all partial estimated atlases)
+ (saving more log information and also exporting all partially estimated atlases)

  1. **Synthetic datasets**
 ```bash